rabbitstack/rabbitc/README.md

 # rabbitc

-**rabbitc** is th micro container runtime meant for leaning purposes.
+**rabbitc** is the micro container runtime meant for learning purposes.
 For more information please read the blog post.

 ## Building